Wondering why everyone just keeps blabbing on about the need for travel insurance?

 You can get a quote with World Nomads here.

 I should mention that they have a referral program, so if you click that link and purchase a policy, I get a small kickback.
 It’s always worth shopping around for travel insurance.
-World Nomads is my preferred partner and the company I like to recommend, but there are many others out there.
+World Nomads is simply my preferred partner.

 Do you really need insurance for every trip?